 Librarian II-LAC Group

 LAC Group seeks a Librarian II to join a contract supporting a well-known governmental organization focused on international development located in Washington, D.C.
-The Librarian helps maintain the ILS, performs original and copy cataloging, provides virtual and in-person reference services, performs interlibrary loan, and trains users on search techniques.
-They also support library outreach and promotions, and the production of internal library publications such as e-newsletters.
+The Librarian provides virtual and in-person reference services, performs original and copy cataloging, performs interlibrary loan, and helps maintain the ILS.
+They also support library outreach and promotions, and train users on search techniques.
+This is a full-time position with benefits.

 Contribute to all aspects of the library, including maintenance of the integrated library system (ILS), cataloging and processing materials, interlibrary loan operations, and collection development.